Archives for a Changing World

 Moderator announces the topic, and two other people debate.

-To facilitate collaboration, the Spring 2020 Program Committee has created a space for NEA members to develop session proposals together: https://bit.ly/32NVGt9
+To facilitate collaboration, the Spring 2021 Program Committee has created a space for NEA members to develop session proposals together.

 Please note that proposed sessions involving fewer than three presenters and/or covering overlapping topics may be grouped together.

 All submissions will be acknowledged by the Program Committee.
 If your proposal is selected, your acknowledgment will include instructions about next steps.
-All presenters are required to register for the conference upon acceptance, at the early-bird rate, and to fund their own travel expenses.
+All presenters are required to register for the conference upon acceptance, at the early-bird rate.

 If you will need specific accommodations, such as interpretive services, to support your participation in this event, please contact the program chair.

 Questions?
-Please contact the Program Committee chair, Amber LaFountain, at Amber_LaFountain@hms.harvard.edu.
+Please contact the Program Committee Chair, Rachel Jirka, at firstname.lastname@example.org.